-The US Department of Labor (USDOL) and the Commonwealth of Massachusetts have clear rules and guidelines on volunteering, internships, and unpaid work experiences.
+he US Department of Labor (USDOL) has clear rules and guidelines on volunteering, internships, and unpaid work experiences.
 It is important for service providers (including schools) not to dive in to the world of volunteer work, internships, and unpaid work experiences without having a strong understanding of what is and is not permitted.